 This isn’t the time to bring out that sleek racing bike with narrow slick tires.
 Besides, safety and comfort dictate that we take our time that little bit more when riding in adverse conditions, no different than when driving.

 If you are lucky enough to live in Hamilton (hamilton.socialbicycles.com), Toronto (bikesharetoronto.com), or another city blessed with a bike-share program, the added weight of those bikes tends to make them excellent for all-weather commuting.

 If not, don’t be afraid to use a bike with a bit more heft during the winter months.
 Knobby (mountain bike or cyclocross) tires are better than slick racing tires.
 Remember, it’s the grip we are looking for, not speed.

 Winter cycling can be hard on a bike and its components: particularly the drivetrain and brakes.
 For those of you who, like me, tend to ride hard and put our bikes away dirty, this is a great opportunity to change that habit.
 A rinse of your bike, even just with a spray bottle now and then can help to prevent the accumulation of salt and grit, both of which shorten the life of parts of your bike.

 Make sure to lubricate your chain and grease other moving parts regularly.
-Not only will this help to protect your components, but riding with a clean, lubricated chain also makes pedalling smoother, and minimizes those mysterious creaks and grinds.
-Plus, a well-maintained, cleaned and lubricated bike makes every day feel like a NBD (new bike day)!
+Not only will this help to protect your components, but riding with a clean, lubricated chain also makes pedaling smoother and minimizes those mysterious creaks and grinds.
+Plus, a well-maintained, cleaned, and lubricated bike makes every day feel like an NBD (new bike day)!